MeiK2333/github-style/README.md

 ### Approach 2: use `<!--more-->`

-Use `<!--more-->` to seperate content that will display in the posts page as abstraction and the rest of the content.
+Use `<!--more-->` to separate content that will display in the posts page as abstraction and the rest of the content.
 This is different from summary, as summary will not appear in the post.
 ```
 ---
 title: "title"